FoalTS/foal/docs/docs/tutorials/simple-todo-list/3-the-todo-model.md

 foal generate entity todo
 ```

-> FoalTS uses [TypeORM](http://typeorm.io), a complete *Object-Relational Mapper*, to communicate with the database(s).
-In TypeORM, simple models are called *entities* and are classes decorated with the `Entity` decorator.
+> FoalTS uses [TypeORM](http://typeorm.io) as default ORM to communicate with the database(s).
+But youIn TypeORM, simple models are called *entities* and are classes decorated with the `Entity` decorator.

 > Every new project in FoalTS uses an `SQLite` database as it does not require any additional installation.
 But TypeORM supports many other databases.
 We will keep this one in this tutorial for simplicity.